geoffreylitt/todomvc-vis/README.md

 ![](sketches/collection.png)

+## Open questions

 One area I haven't explored much yet is allowing the programmer to customize what state gets visualized.
 An initial starting point would be letting them write arbitrary expressions over the app state, and choosing a type of graph to visualize them with.
 Part of the idea behind this work is that an application author could put work into creating an app-specific view of state, as a form of "live documentation".

+What existing work is there on visualizing nested tree data, strings, booleans, etc?

+One theme I want to explore in this work is going beyond targeted debugging ("something's wrong and I want to fix it") to general system understanding (onboarding a new engineer, showing them how the system fits together).
+Would be curious for any feedback on how to make this system more conducive to serving as a form of documentation.
+I'd like think of it as "live literate programming"—the programmer can encode high amounts of context like literate programming, but in a dynamic form tied to the program's _behavior_, not just the source code.

 ## Generalizing further